• FREE TV

 Cable to connect audio player deck to computer.

-Stereo 1/8" mini jack-to-RCA plugs Y adapter cable.
+Stereo 1/8 inch mini jack-to-RCA plugs Y adapter cable.

 Audio Cable has 3.5mm stereo plug for computer connection and at the other end is the two RCA plugs for left and right stereo channels connection on the analog audio player, be it cassette, reel to reel or other players.
 White is left channel RCA connection and red is right channel RCA connection for stereo sound.